waynodiablo/Oystercard/bookmark_manager/06_using_data_mapper.md

 [Back to the Challenge Map](00_challenge_map.md)

 You should now see how it's possible to manipulate database data using SQL.
-There is a problem emerging here, however: we're having to write out syntactically difficult and unfamiliar SQL commands to perform basic read / write commands.
+We're having to write out syntactically difficult and unfamiliar SQL commands to perform basic read / write commands.
 This is where DataMapper comes it.
-DataMapper allows us to deal with our database from a distance via a Ruby interface.
+DataMapper allows us to deal with our database via a Ruby interface.
 In this challenge you'll use DataMapper to manipulate a database table using ruby commands.

 ## Learning Objectives covered

-* Define DataMapper as a gem for including persistence functionality in Ruby classes ('models')
+* Define DataMapper as a gem for interacting with a database in Ruby ('models')
 * Configure DataMapper to use a Postgres database
-* Embellish a ruby class so that it's persisted into a database via DataMapper (!!!New LO)
+* Include DataMapper in a ruby class so that it can be persisted into a database
 * Construct a data schema within a Ruby model

 ## To complete this challenge, you will need to